celaraze/cela/README.md

 ## Quick Start

-Start back-end service with the following steps:
+Start back-end service with checking `docker-compose.yml` and run the following:

-Run the following when first starting.
-It configures the database connection.

-`docker run --name cela -p 8000:8000 -v cela_config:/service/app/config -e DATABASE_URL='mysql+pymysql://root:password@localhost:3306/cela' celaraze/cela:latest`

-Run the following after the first start.

-`docker run --name cela -p 8000:8000 -v cela_config:/service/app/config celaraze/cela:latest`
+`docker-compose up -d`

 Now you can visit [http://localhost:8000/docs](http://localhost:8000/docs) to view the API documentation.